South Carolina Department of Natural Resources

-Reach the Webb Center via SC Highway 20 from Garnett, following the "brown binoculars" signs that indicate nature-viewing areas.
+Reach the Webb Center via Augusta Stagecoach Road (S-20) from Garnett, following the "brown binoculars" signs that indicate nature-viewing areas.

 Be aware that you enter an area managed for creatures, rather than for creature comforts: insect repellent and a watchful eye for snakes are recommended.